Green Smoothies for Diabetes

 - What Nutrients Will Help Diabetes?

-Interestingly, this diet is fairly high in carbohydrates (sugars and starches), but the fact that the sugars are in their whole-food form, including many nutrients, and lots of fiber, make them unlikely to be any kind of contributing force in the slow progression towards a diabetic condition.
+Interestingly, a plant-based diet is fairly high in carbohydrates (sugars and starches), but the fact that the sugars are in their whole-food form, including many nutrients and lots of fiber, makes them unlikely to be any kind of contributing force in the slow progression towards a diabetic condition.

-Ready to give smoothies for diabetes a try?
+Ready to give green smoothies for diabetes a try?
 Here’s what you need to know:

 Mistakes People Make With Smoothies for Diabetes

-When people are new to smoothies, they tend to think about a “yogurt-plus-fruit” concoction.
-A green smoothie to avoid diabetes or improve blood sugar levels for someone already diagnosed will look very different!
-My own green smoothies have minimal fruit, low-sugar fruits, and no dairy products at all, including yogurt.
+When people are new to smoothies, they tend to think about a concoction that consists solely of yogurt and fruit.
+A green smoothie for improving blood sugar levels or reversing diabetes for someone already diagnosed will look very different!
+My own green smoothies have minimal fruit low in sugar and no dairy products at all, including yogurt.

 Too Much Fruit

-Without much fruit, you may be wanting a bit of sweetness, but those with diabetes need to be mindful of any sources of sugar, even natural (healthier, more nutritious) ones like honey, maple syrup, and raw, organic agave.
+Without much fruit, you may be wanting a bit of sweetness, but those with diabetes need to be mindful of any sources of sugar, even natural more nutritious versions like organic honey, maple syrup, and raw agave.

-Artificial sweeteners are far worse, though, because they are neurotoxins and also alter the gut bacteria, among other unacceptable side effects.
-Avoid these chemical sweeteners like Splenda, Truvia, and Nutrasweet (aspartame) completely!
+Artificial sweeteners are far worse, however, because they are neurotoxins and also alter the gut bacteria, among other unacceptable side effects.
+Avoid chemical sweeteners like Splenda, Truvia, and Nutrasweet (aspartame) completely!
+These also tend to confuse the reward and habit centers of the brain leaving you craving more sugar than if you just had something naturally sweet like fruit in the first place3.

-Instead, try a few drops of liquid stevia or monkfruit, which are natural sweeteners that won’t affect your blood sugar.
-These are still concentrated sweeteners, however, so start with just a drop or two and adjust.
+Instead, try a few drops of liquid stevia or monk fruit, which are natural sweeteners that won’t affect your blood sugar.
+These are still concentrated sweeteners, however, so start with just a drop or two and adjust, you won’t need as much as you think!
+At some point in your smoothie journey, you won’t need any at all and can enjoy the sweetness of the fruit instead.

-One tip I like is for sweetness is to add in a high-quality protein powder that is sweetened with stevia or monkfruit–it has the added benefits of slowing down the sugar absorption and of helping you feel fuller longer.
+One tip I like for sweetness is to add in a high-quality protein powder that is sweetened with stevia or monk fruit; it has the added benefits of slowing down the sugar absorption and of helping you feel fuller longer.

 [Related article: The Good, Bad, and Ugly of Sugar Alternatives]